How to Communicate using Single Wire (Half Duplex Mode)

 Also reset the ispressed variable so that this loop doesn’t run again until the button is pressed.

-The same is used on another MCU as well.
+The same code is used on both the MCUs.
 I have just changed the string, so that it is easier to identify which MCU has sent it.

 Below is the image showing the result of the above code.